How do you know that Daniel's 70 weeks did not end in 33 A.D.?

 Ted's Response:

-Preterists believe that the 70 weeks of years already have taken place.
-There are variations of preterism—defining when, during the first century, they believe that the 70th Week ended—and you have linked to one of them.
-I have written another email response to someone else about preterism, which you might wish to read before you continue, since it contains some points I have made to refute preterism in general: The seventy weeks prophecy of Daniel 9:24-27 already has happened, so how can you say it has anything to do with the end-of-the-age prophecies of Matthew 24?
+Preterists believe that most or all of the 70 weeks of years already have taken place.
+There are variations of preterism and partial preterism—defining when, during the first century, they believe that some or all of the 70th Week ended—and you have linked to one of them.
+I have written another email response to someone else about preterism, which you might wish to read as well, since it contains some points that refute preterism in general: How can you say that any part of the seventy weeks prophecy (Daniel 9:24-27) has yet to take place when all of that prophecy was fulfilled in the first century A.D.?
+Also, I address the notion of preterism in 70th Week: Alternate View.
 Now I will proceed to comment on certain statements in the document you brought to my attention.

 << The plain fact of history is that Daniel’s 70 weeks (490 years) began in 458 B.C. with the decree of Artaxerxes I >>